dgiunchi/Real-Time-Immersive-Speech-Programming/README.md

 - [**Transcription**](Server/samples/apps/transcription/README.md): transcribes audio streams of users in a room

 For a demo video of the samples, please refer to the [Ubiq-Genie demo video](https://youtu.be/cGz0z9BIgQk).

+## to do list

+- add components (done)

+- add objects (done)

+- track all the objects in the scene

+- track all components in the scene

+- replace object (versioning)

+- replace component (versioning)

+- a custom component defined in framework needs to be known by compiler

+- positioning in the hierarchy and the 3D space

+- change values of public variables of the components (include linking objects)

+- make an interaction between two (or more) objects (need a visible ID for the object known by the model)

+- ​improve prompt programming (probably needs to be dynamic; prompt needs to change during the session)

+- add interaction for checking only when use activate the recording session

+- upgrade to ubiq 0.5.0

+General Aspects to be tackled

+- clashing between valid instructions, conflict handler

+- how to deal with code that does not work or not doing the required action (but can build, which visual feedback? how to edit?)

+- security (we can inject what we want in a Quest)

+- for the collaborative aspect, make all networked objects -- collaborative dynamic programming
+       - the object has to be networked for the parameters need to be shared (gpt this for creating a prompt https://ucl-vr.github.io/ubiq/creatinganetworkedobject/)
+       - no clashing

+- store the created scene  (do not know if it is possible - versioning) (and so restore)